Think you can keep the bad guys away?

 Known also as DoS, denial of service is a type of attack where a digital resource, such as a web server, is overloaded with more requests than it can handle.
 This means that legitimate users would not be able to make use of the services.
 A crashed website can be very problematic for businesses.

-Denial of Service Business rivals and hackers looking to test their skills or prove a point to their peers are common perpetrators of this cybercrime.
+Business rivals and hackers looking to test their skills or prove a point to their peers are common perpetrators of this cybercrime.

-DDoSDealing with DoS attacks is usually in the realm of the IT department, but workers can contribute by quickly reporting any problems in a server to the team, and making sure that DoS preventive solutions are active and running on their systems.
+Dealing with DoS attacks is usually in the realm of the IT department, but workers can contribute by quickly reporting any problems in a server to the team, and making sure that DoS preventive solutions are active and running on their systems.

 7. Identity Theft